Troutnut.com Fly Fishing for Trout Home

 In Hatches II, Cauci and Nastasi report excellent hatches of this species on Pennsylvania spring creeks, with broods in May, August, and October.
 They are probably important on similar waters across the country.

-I would guess that the timing varies from water to water and these flies may be found at any time of the season.
+Seasonal emergence timing varies from water to water, and these flies may possibly be found at any time of the season depending on locale.

 Your Thoughts On Acentrella turbida: